rbowsley/lamplighthelp/source/8-1-5_Adding_Outcomes_from_the_Radar_Chart.markdown

 ![Mode in the {{Outcome}}s Tab](8.1.5a.png)

-This opens up a new box where you can enter in more details.
+This opens a new box where you can enter in more details.

 ![Details for Outcome Entry on Radar Chart](8.1.5b.png)